alexiscolin/vue-colcade/README.md

     });
 ```

 That grid is accessible across all components by using the new global vue property: `$colcade`.
 So you can create as many grids as you want, referencing them by their `name`.
 Every future modifications thanks to vue-colcade must referred the `name` of the instance in order to affect it.
+If I create an instance with `myGridName` as name, I can update it with the following method: `this.$colcade.update('myGridName')`.

 ### Methods